2019–20 Detroit Red Wings season

 The 2019–20 Detroit Red Wings season was the 94th season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
 It was the Red Wings' third season at Little Caesars Arena.

-The Red Wings were eliminated from playoff contention on February 21, 2020 following a 4–1 loss to the New York Islanders, marking the Red Wings' fourth season in a row out of the playoffs and the first team to be eliminated before trade deadline since 2003–04 Pittsburgh Penguins.
+The Red Wings were eliminated from playoff contention on February 21, 2020 for the first time since the 1979–80 season and the 1982–83 season following a 4–1 loss to the New York Islanders, marking the Red Wings' fourth season in a row out of the playoffs and the first team to be eliminated before trade deadline since 2003–04 Pittsburgh Penguins.
 On March 10, the Red Wings clinched the worst overall record in the NHL for the first time since the 1985–86 season.
 The season was suspended by the league officials on March 12, 2020, after several other professional and collegiate sports organizations followed suit as a result of the ongoing COVID-19 pandemic.
 On May 26, the NHL regular season was officially declared over with the remaining games being cancelled, and the Red Wings already missed the playoffs for the fourth straight year.
 This was the first time since the 1985–86 season that the Red Wings finished with fewer than 20 wins.
 The Red Wings also became the first team since the 2004–05 NHL lockout, and the subsequent start of the salary cap era, to finish with a sub-.280 points percentage.
 Their .275 points percentage was the worst for an NHL team since the 1999–2000 Atlanta Thrashers.